Ann Is Grouping 38 Rocks Answer: The Shocking Solution You’ve Been Waiting For

 Step What to Do Why It Adds Value

-2. Document Take photos of each stone, note color, size, texture, and any markings.
-Plus, Builds a data set you can refer to later.
+2. Now, document Take photos of each stone, note color, size, texture, and any markings.
+Consider this: Builds a data set you can refer to later.

-4. Group Apply your chosen rule to create piles.
-On top of that, The core puzzle.
+4. Here's the thing — group Apply your chosen rule to create piles.
+The core puzzle.
+On the flip side,

 5. Analyze Compare your results to your hypotheses.
-Reinforces critical thinking.
-In practice,
+Which means Reinforces critical thinking.

-6. Refine Adjust the rule or add a new constraint, then repeat.
-In real terms, Iterative learning mirrors scientific method.
-But
+6. So refine Adjust the rule or add a new constraint, then repeat.
+Plus, Iterative learning mirrors scientific method.

 7. Share Present your findings to classmates, family, or a blog.
 Communication skills are just as important as logical reasoning.